Save up to 20% on selected 2022 Arctic cruises!

 Discover the secrets of magical Svalbard, deeply exploring magnificent fjords abundant with wildlife.
 Zodiac cruise past enormous glaciers, spot beluga whales surfacing in the crystalline waters and witness thousands of guillemots nesting in dramatic cliff faces.
 Enter the pack ice to spot seals and the iconic polar bear.
 Walk through the tundra’s beautiful microflora, keeping watch for reindeer and arctic fox, and discover long-lost exploration camps and old trapper huts.

-Days 5 to 7 – Moffen Island & Woodfjorden
+Days 5 - 7: Moffen Island & Woodfjorden

-Days 8 to 9 – Hinlopen Strait, Barentsøya and Edgeøya islands
+Days 8 & 9: Hinlopen Strait, Barentsøya and Edgeøya islands

 Fly from London to Oslo and overnight in the city

 You will arrive in the Northernmost city in the world and have some time to explore the city before boarding the ship

 Your adventure begins with a guided tour to explore the world’s most northerly town, Longyearbyen.
 Later in the afternoon, you will board the ship with a warm welcome from the expedition team.